Colorado River water or watershed scenery in Colorado

 A float is in play where this report supports boat access and wind, releases, and shuttle logistics are manageable.

-This is the upper Colorado River plan.
+Today's Colorado River plan.

-The upper Colorado around Parshall and Kremmling is a major trout corridor, but it is too broad for generic advice.
+The upper Colorado around Parshall and Kremmling is a major trout area, but it is too broad for generic advice.
 Start with the Parshall and Kremmling gauges, then match your plan to wade access, boat traffic, water temperature, and CPW rules.

 Skip the upper Colorado when runoff makes crossings unsafe, when late-day temperatures are stressful, when seasonal closure details are not clear for the exact reach, or when your chosen public access would force trespass or crowding.